 Where to stay in Madrid?

-200 meters away from Plaza Mayor and 500 m from Puerta del Sol.
-Minimalistic design and even a balcony at a reasonable price.
+200 meters away from Plaza Mayor and 500m from Puerta del Sol.
+Minimalistic design and a balcony at a reasonable price.
 Do I need to say something more?

-Cheap rooms, on the back alley of Mercado San Miguel and 100 meters away from Plaza Mayor.
-The best place to stay in if you want to take a photo of the plaza free of people (like the cover of this post)
+Cheap rooms, on the back alley of Mercado San Miguel, 100 meters away from Plaza Mayor.
+The best place to stay in if you want to get up early take a photo of the plaza free of people (like the cover of this post)

 How to get around Madrid?

-The metro trains cover all the city, but the variety of lines can be a little confusing.
+The metro system covers the whole city, but the variety of lines can be a little confusing.
 Always check the metro map before you enter, to make sure you are going to the correct color line.
 The ticket costs a minimum of 1.50 EUR and the price increases with the number of stations to a maximum of 2 EUR.
 You can find the latest prices and some combined card options here.

 Useful Words and phrases in Spanish:

 No Comprende – I don’t understand